 Today, the event annually attracts approx. 20,000 people of all ages to celebrate all things laconically Australian and the icon of the Ute.
 The festival has amazing community support; more than 1,000 volunteers mobilise each year to help put on the event and after each event, close to $100,000 is donated back to community groups.

 Our event attracts almost 20,000 people to Deniliquin to celebrate all things Australian and the icon of the Ute.

 The festival has a unique blend of activities for patrons, and free camping on the flattest plains on earth all for the one ticket price!
 There are 2 night-time concerts featuring Australia’s best country and rock musicians, a day stage and a jam-packed weekend of entertainment for all ages!

 The festival produces an iconic diamond sticker to celebrate each event.

 The sticker represents Utes travelling to Deniliquin, a limited number of stickers are printed each year making them collector’s items.

 These diamond stickers can only be put on Utes – they must not be stuck to sedans, trailers, vans, or motorhomes!

 The sticker changes colour each year.
 The original yellow stickers can still be seen on vehicles around Australia despite being 23 years old!

 OUR FABULOUS SUPPORT

-The Festival has amazing community support, and more than 1200 volunteers mobilise each year to help put on the event – helping out with everything from wrist-banding and merchandise selling to litter collection and traffic control.
+The festival has amazing community support, and more than 1,000 volunteers mobilise each year to help put on the event – helping out with everything from wrist-banding and merchandise selling to litter collection and traffic control.